Classical and Quantum Mechanics via Lie algebras: Statistical mechanics and thermodynamics

-A major area both in classical and in quantum mechanics is thermodynamics; indeed, the two realms of physics meet there very closely.

-Thermodynamics was developed especially in the industrial revolution in England.
-Maxwell wrote many papers on a mathematical foundation of thermodynamics.
-With the establishment of a molecular world view the thermodynamical machinery slowly got replaced by statistical mechanics, where the macroscopic properties like heat capacity, entropy, temperature were explained through considerations of the statistical properties of a big population of particles.
-The first definite treatise on statistical thermodynamics is by \sca{Gibbs} \cite{Gib}\footnote{ Today, this book from 1902 is still easily readable.} who also invented much of the modern mathematical notation in physics, especially the notation for vector analysis.

-One can say that quantum mechanics and classical mechanics are closest when viewed in the context of statistical mechanics; indeed, Gibbs' account of statistical mechanics had to be altered very little after quantum mechanics revolutionized the whole of science.
-In this course, we shall always emphasize the closeness of classical and quantum reasoning, and put things in a way to make this closeness as apparent as possible.
+\bfi{Thermodynamics} describes ordinary matter on the level of ordinary experience.
+Loosely speaking, it is the theory of the quantitative relations between volume and pressure, temperature and heat, and how this characterizes different substances in their different phases -- as solid, fluid, or gas. \bfi{Statistical mechanics} is the part of physics that derives the macroscopic properties of matter -- which themselves are primarily described by thermodynamics -- from microscopic principles.

-An important ingredient in statistical mechanics is a \bfi{phase space density} $\rho$ playing the role of a measure to calculate probabilities; the expectation value of a function $f$ is given by \lbeq{e.expect} \< f \> = \sint \rho f, \eeq where the integral indicates integration with respect to the so-called Liouville measure in phase space.
+An important ingredient in classical statistical mechanics is a \bfi{phase space density} $\rho$ playing the role of a measure to calculate probabilities; the expectation value of a function $f$ is given by \lbeq{e.expect} \< f \> := \sint \rho f, \eeq where the integral indicates integration with respect to the so-called Liouville measure in phase space.

 In the quantum version of statistical mechanics the density $\rho$ gets replaced by a linear operator $\rho$ on Hilbert space called the \bfi{density matrix}, the functions become linear operators, and we have again \gzit{e.expect}, except that the integral is now interpreted as the \bfi{quantum integral}, \lbeq{e.quantint} \sint f = \tr f, \eeq where $ \tr f$ denotes the trace of a trace class operator.

 We shall see that the algebraic properties of the classical integral and the quantum integral are so similar that using the same name and symbol is justified.